coverclock/com-diag-placer/README.md

 * placer_structure_definition - Generates a C structure definition for a schema.
 * placer_structure_display - Generates a display function for a schema.
 * placer_structure_initializer - Generates a C structure initializer for a schema.
+* placer_structure_name- Generates a variable containing the schema name.
 * placer_structure_prototype - Generates a prototype for a display function.

 # Directories